 - Allow your bank to decline purchases if you don’t have enough available funds (which may mean declining to enroll in overdraft protection).

-- Speaking of which, we highly recommend you use caution with overdraft protection.
+- Use caution when opting for overdraft protection.
 With this service, banks will allow transactions to go through even if you have insufficient funds, but they will almost always hit you with overdraft fees at the same time.

 - Avoid using checks, which may be cashed at a later date.

-- Set up bank alerts so you’re notified if your balance dips below a certain amount, such as $50.
+- Set up bank alerts so you’re notified if your balance dips below a certain amount.

-Too many bounced checks and it’ll show up in your ChexSystems report; that could cause you to be denied for a new account.
+If you have any bounced checks that have been reported by retailers, it will show up in your ChexSystems report, which could cause you to be denied for a new account.
 Bouncing checks makes it seem like you’re not on top of your finances, especially if it continues to happen over a long period of time.

-To get your free ChexSystem report, go to www.chexsystems.com and click on “free FACTA report”.
+To get your free ChexSystems report, go to www.chexsystems.com and click on “Free FACTA Report.”
 As with a credit report, you’re legally entitled to one free copy of your report every 12 months.